 delete_insert (full-column update mode)

-| Feature category | delete_insert update mode | partial_update update mode |
+| Feature Category | delete_insert Update Mode | partial_update Update Mode |

 |---|---|---|

-| Storage method | Each update writes two rows (DELETE and INSERT) to the SSTable, containing full-column data. |
+| Storage Method | Each update writes two rows (DELETE and INSERT) to the SSTable, containing all column data. |

-Each update records only the values of modified columns, saving storage space. |
+Only the values of modified columns are recorded, saving storage space. |

-| Query efficiency |
+| Query Efficiency |

 |

-Queries require merging records from multiple memtables/SSTables to obtain the latest value for the primary key, which may affect performance.
-Suitable for scenarios with frequent updates and sensitivity to storage costs. |
+Multiple Memtable/SSTable records need to be merged to obtain the latest values for the primary key, which may affect performance.
+Suitable for scenarios with frequent updates and high storage costs. |

-| Applicable scenarios | Scenarios with a high proportion of incremental data and frequent complex queries or batch analysis. | Scenarios with high-frequency updates and low query requirements. |
+| Applicable Scenarios | Scenarios with a high proportion of incremental data requiring frequent execution of complex queries or batch processing. | Scenarios with frequent updates but low query requirements. |

 Data distribution